apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**South Korean dog meat farmers push back against growing moves to outlaw their industry**
+**Pakistan holds funerals as death toll from rally bombing rises to 54**

-You can read more about it [here](https://www.usatoday.com/story/news/world/2023/07/31/south-korean-dog-meat-farmers-country-changing-taste/70497923007/).
+You can read more about it [here](https://www.aljazeera.com/news/2023/7/31/pakistan-holds-funerals-as-government-vows-to-hound-those-responsible).

 ## Requirements
 - Python 3.8